Collection & Operational Development

 Program Strategy

-- Produce a comprehensive report
+- Produce a comprehensive report with recommendations

 - Present findings and recommendations to your team